jmbucknall/EZDSL/ezdsl.md

                            aCapacity   : longint);
 #### Description
-  Force the boolean array to use another memory block for its boolean values
+  Force the boolean array to use another memory block for its boolean values.

-  aCapacity is the number of boolean values (or bits) in the new memory block.
+  `aCapacity` is the number of boolean values (or bits) in the new memory block.

   Whereas the boolean array class will dispose of its own internal